 - Entry in an online list of BPC Scholars

-Our Scholars enewsletter is called The Scholar’s Study: The BPC Scholars Newsletter.
-It will be managed by the editors, Dr Theodora Thomadaki (University of Roehampton) and Dr Jacob Johanssen (St. Mary’s University).
+Our termly eNewsletter is called The Scholar’s Study.
+It is managed by the editors, Dr Theodora Thomadaki (University of Roehampton) and Dr Jacob Johanssen (St. Mary’s University).
 You can read the Scholars’ Study here.

 In the light of the Covid-19 pandemic, our events are currently on hold.
 As soon as we have new dates, we will publish them online but hope to be able to repeat our very successful Scholars evening at the Freud Museum, London.